nikolaushuber/mimosa/docs/simple_example.md

 }
 ```

-Here, the step signature is followed by a set of equation (or in this case just one equation), which defines the output `out` as the inverted input `in`.
+Here, the step signature is followed by a set of equations (or in this case just one equation), which defines the output `out` as the inverted input `in`.
 For more information on the available operators please refer to the [language definition](steps.md#expressions).

 Next, we can define the two channels: